osg-htc/operations/docs/agile_maintenance.md

 instance via an [LVS](http://www.linuxvirtualserver.org/) server.
 It is possible to configure LVS to route to a specific instance and thus ignore the other.

-Proposed here is a modification to the maintenance that exploits this feature.
+Proposed here is a modification to the maintenance process that exploits this feature.
 Multihomed services can be modified at any time as follows: The ITB instance will be modified and the modification described in an announcement.
 After a 1 week testing period, the modifications will be propagated to the production machines using the LVS mechanism to make the service appear uninturrupted.
 Only multihomed services will be covered by